GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/multiplayer/index.md

 ### Letting players join a game in progress

 By default, a lobby allows players to join a game in progress.
 If your game shouldn't support this, you can disable this feature in the lobbies configuration.

-Good news, there isn't much to do to handle this!
+The good news is: there isn't much to do to handle this in most games!

-When a player joins a game in progress, they will be assigned a new playerNumber (not already used) and will automatically be synchronized with the other players and receive the current game state.
+When a player joins a game in progress, they will be assigned a new player number (not already used) and will automatically be synchronized with the other players and receive the current game state (the current scene, variable values, objects from other players).
+The condition **Lobby game has just started** will be valid for this player, as if they were there joining at the beginning of the game.
-Meaning:

-- Which scene the lobby was on,
-- The values of the global variables,
-- The values of the scene variables,
-- All the objects that are synchronized by the other players.

-This way, when a join a game in progress, the condition **Lobby game has just started** will turn true for this player, as if they were there from the beginning.

 If needed, you can use the conditions **Player is connected**, **Player has joined**, or **Player has left** to check if a player is connected, has joined the game, or has left the game.
 This can be useful for example if you want the host to: